 3. Use if-then plans

-Implementation intentions — plans in the form "if situation X, then I will do Y" — are among the most reliably effective tools in behaviour-change research.
-"If it is 7am, then I put on my running shoes" outperforms "I will run more."
-The plan removes the daily decision.
+Implementation intentions — plans in the form "if situation X arises, then I will do Y" — are among the most reliably effective tools in behaviour-change research.
+A meta-analysis of 94 independent tests (N > 8,000) in Advances in Experimental Social Psychology (Gollwitzer & Sheeran, 2006) found d = 0.65 on goal attainment.
+A 2024 follow-up across 642 tests in the European Review of Social Psychology (Sheeran, Listrom & Gollwitzer) confirmed effects from d = 0.27 to d = 0.66.
+Time-and-place cues are the most effective components.
+"If it is 7am, then I put on my running shoes" outperforms "I will run more" because it removes the daily decision entirely and makes the environment trigger the action.

 4. Track progress where you can see it

-Small wins work partly because visible progress reinforces effort.
-A wall calendar, a checklist, a simple app — the medium matters less than the visibility.
-Fix: never let progress live only in your head.
+Visible progress reinforces continued effort.
+This is the small-wins mechanism: any indicator of forward movement, however modest, sustains motivation better than no indicator.
+A wall calendar, a checklist, a simple app — the medium matters less than the visibility and the consistency of checking it.
+Fix: never let your progress live only in your head, where it is subject to motivated misremembering in both directions.

 5. End the day naming one thing you did well